grommunio/grommunio-documentation/kb/OL2013_Setup.rst

 Furthermore, there may be also be a second warning.
-The AutoDiscovery process uses a number of techniques, and one of them involves testing for a DNS entry wherein ``autodiscover.`` is preprended to the e-mail domain you entered.
+The AutoDiscovery process uses a number of techniques, and one of them involves testing for a DNS entry wherein ``autodiscover.`` is prepended to the e-mail domain you entered.
 If that DNS entry indeed exists, but is not part of the TLS certificate, the wizard complains about a certifiace name mismatch.